FlavF/MyBooks/readme.md

 - [X]Test postman update/delete
 - [X]Link to CSS
 - [X]Get the list via table (Possibility to do it with ejs instead of hbs)
-- [ ]Protect database data to connect
+- [X]Protect database data to connect (.env)
 - [X]Add category, list, kind to database in table
+- [ ]Update/delete book
 - [ ]Add/Update/Delete category, list, kind via a page
-- [ ]filter booklist via category list kind
+- [ ]Filter booklist via category list kind
+- [ ]Possibilities to have many categories but 1 list 1 kind
 - [ ]Possibility to download the list via excel table
 - [ ]ID/Password to connect to yourbooklist
 - [ ]Test with JEST or with new function Node.js V18